acucciniello/BlogPostImages/Basic-Routing-ExpressJS/Basic Routing with ExpressJS.md

 })
 ```

 The first bit here is our first example of handling a route.
 It is saying that we would like to handle a HTTP `GET` request method on the route `/`, which in this case is the homepage of our web application.
 If there is a GET request to the route `/` then it will handle it by calling the callback function specified.
 So upon receiving a GET request, it will send a response to the page with the text `This is our home page!`.
-In to get this to show we need to have our server listen on a port.
+In order to get this to show we need to have our server listen on a port.
 We do that with the second bit of code: `app.listen()`.
 To test that you have handled this request properly, save the file, and in the command line enter:
 `$ node server.js`.

 The command line should output: